MStewart0218/Kickstarter-Analysis/README.md

 #### What are two conclusions you can draw about the Theater Outcomes by Launch Date?
     1. The “Theater Outcomes by Launch Date” pivot line chart visualizes successful, failed, and canceled outcome, consequently showing the majority of successful and failed outcomes in May and June.
     2. The ideal period to launch a successful Kickstarted campaign is between April and August.
-    3. The Mode = 3 for the Canceled Theater Outcomes by Launch Date and show 5 out of 12 months (Feb, Mar, May, Nov, Dec) campaigns were canceled in Parent Category “Theater”.

 #### What can you conclude about the Outcomes based on Goals?
     1. Goal 1000 to 4999 account for the majority of ‘Number Successful’ and ‘Number Failed’.